Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Related Works

-{\bf Feature pyramid (FP)} is widely used in SoTA detectors for detecting objects at different scales.
-Spatial and contextual features are extracted from the last layer of the top-down path for accurate object detection.
+{\bf Feature pyramid (FP)} is widely used in SoTA detectors for detecting objects at different scales, where spatial and contextual features are extracted from the last layer of the top-down path for accurate object detection.
 This top-down aggregation is now a common practice for improving scale invariance in both two-stage and one-stage detectors.
-Popular FPs include the pyramidal feature hierarchy (bottom-up), hourglass (bottom-up and top-down), FPN~\cite{FPN}, SPP~\cite{SPP}, and PFPN~\cite{Kim_2018_ECCV}.
+Popular FPs used for this purpose include the pyramidal feature hierarchy (bottom-up), hourglass (bottom-up and top-down), FPN~\cite{FPN}, SPP~\cite{SPP}, and PFPN~\cite{PFPNet:ECCV:2018}.
 It is also well-known that the top-down pathway in FP cannot preserve accurate object localization due to the shift-effect of pooling.

-{\bf Bi-directional FP for small object detection.} To offset the lost information from shallow layers, several works \cite{LRF_Wang_2019_ICCV,Woo2019GatedBF,Wu2018SingleShotBP} adopt the bi-directional FP design to improve small object detection.
-In \cite{Woo2019GatedBF}, a gating module was used to control the feature flow direction. \cite{LRF_Wang_2019_ICCV} constructed a light-weight scratch network and a bi-directional network to efficiently circulate both low- and high-level semantic information.
-M2Det \cite{M2Det} is a recent one-stage detector that outperforms all existing methods on all multi-scale categories on MS COCO \cite{COCO}.
+{\bf Bi-directional FP} can recover lost information from shallow layers to improve {\bf small object detection} in several works \cite{LRF_Wang_2019_ICCV,Woo2019GatedBF,Wu2018SingleShotBP}.
+A gating module was used to control the feature flow direction in \cite{Woo2019GatedBF}.
+A light-weight scratch network and a bi-directional network were constructed in \cite{LRF_Wang_2019_ICCV} to efficiently circulate both low- and high-level semantic information.
+M2Det \cite{M2Det:AAAI:2019} is a one-stage detector that outperforms most 2019 methods on all multi-scale categories on MS COCO \cite{COCO:ECCV:2014}.
 However, the M2Det model is complicated and time-consuming, thus is not suitable for real-time object detection.
-In \cite{EfficientDet]}, inspirited by NAS-FPN \cite{NAS-FPN}, a BiFPN was proposed to better detect small objects with higher efficiency.
-The recent YOLOv4 \cite{YOLOv4} modifies the path aggregation method \cite{PANet} by replacing the addition with concatenation to better detect small objects.
+Inspirited by NAS-FPN \cite{NAS-FPN:CVPR:2019}, a BiFPN was proposed in \cite{EfficientDet:CVPR:2020} to better detect small objects with higher efficiency.
+The recent YOLOv4 \cite{YOLOv4:arXiv:2020} modified the path aggregation method \cite{PANet:CVPR:2018} by replacing the addition with concatenation to better detect small objects.
 However, this BiFPN structure still cannot keep up accurate detection of both small and large objects all together.

+{\bf Multi-Scale Object Detectors} face the challenge of small-size false positives due to the inadequacy of low-level features, which result in small receptive field size and weak semantic capabilities.
+The work of \cite{PreviewerFM:ACM:2018} demonstrates that independent predictions from different feature layers on the same region are beneficial in reducing false positives.
+In \cite{HGDNs:CVPR:2016}, a novel paradigm of multi-scale deep network is developed to model the spatial contexts surrounding different pixels at various scales.
+In \cite{MultiDefConv:2020:JourHCIS}, deep convolutional networks are used to obtain multi-scaled features, where deformable convolutional structures are added to overcome geometric transformations.